May 14, 2026

 • A learning engine that improves on your specific codebase and writing style over time

 Willow was built for exactly this workflow.
-It activates anywhere on your machine with one shortcut, operates at 200ms latency, and can auto-tag open files, variable names, function names, and class names inside Cursor as you code.
+It activates anywhere on your machine with one shortcut, operates at 200ms latency, and can auto-tag open files, variable names, function names, and class names inside Cursor and Windsurf as you code.
 It learns your project vocabulary over time, so terms you repeat get recognized correctly without manual correction.
-For teams, shared custom dictionaries mean everyone prompts with the same technical vocabulary, and SOC 2 and HIPAA certification keeps enterprise deployments compliant.
+For teams, shared custom dictionaries mean everyone prompts with the same technical vocabulary.
+Engineering teams running across Windows workstations, Mac laptops, and iOS devices get the same experience.
+Vocabulary and settings sync automatically, so there is no per-device setup when developers move between machines.
+SOC 2 Type II and HIPAA compliance, with signed BAAs available on request, give IT and legal the documentation they need for org-wide sign-off.

 Tool